 Puerto Rico Government Looks to Raise Tax on OilLegislators filed a measure Thursday that could raise the excise tax on a barrel of crude oil from $9.25 to $15.50, to generate $178 million a year.
 It also would allow the Highway and Transportation Authority’s loan to be transferred to Puerto Rico’s Infrastructure Financing Authority, which is authorized to issue bonds

 The Uruguayan government announces the start of registration for licensed cannabis growers as part of its plan to legalise the drug.

 Unhappy Halloween: Very Scary Stuff From the Castro Colony of Caracastan

 Elías Jaua’s nanny detained in Brazil for gun possession has been released

 The week’s posts and podcast:

-Cuba, Venezuela & US-Latin America stories of the week.
+Elections in Brazil PLUS other US-Latin America stories of the week